Home Prices Disconnect From Rent and OER

 Case-Shiller Lag and the Rear View Mirror

-Case-Shiller home price data for March is a three-month average of prior closed sales.
+Case-Shiller home price data is a three-month average of prior closed sales.
 And those sales reflect deals made a month or two earlier.

 Home Prices Have Peaked

-Due to the lagging nature of Case-Shiller home price measurements, it may be a few months before the index peaks.
+However, due to the lagging nature of the data, it may still be a few months before the index peaks.